Soldiers, Miners and Fairies

 Many describe this area as "True Cornwall".

-Spectacular scenery, ancient monuments and a UNESCO world heritage site on account of its mining history.
+Spectacular scenery, ancient monuments, an area of outstanding natural beauty and a UNESCO world heritage site on account of its mining history.

-A look at Cape Cornwall (you will be amazed at what the monument is for.
-I was!) and a look at Ballowall Barrow, a 10,000 year old burial chamber.
+Next is a look at Cape Cornwall (you will be amazed at what the monument is for.
+I was!) and a look at Ballowall Barrow, a unique 10,000 year old burial chamber.

 Cape Cornwall